ricardoboss/STEP/README.md

 ## Can I contribute?

 Of course!
-Make sure to read [`CONTRIBUTING.md`](./CONTRIBUTING.md) to get started and make yourself familiar with the workflow.
+Make sure to read [`CONTRIBUTING.md`](./CONTRIBUTING.md) and make yourself familiar with the workflow.

+Check out the [`good first issue` issues](https://github.com/ricardoboss/STEP/contribute) to get started.

 ## License